mapbender/mapbender/documentation/book/en/installation_git.rst

     :command:`phing deps`

+cURL
+====

+Our build system uses cURL to fetch some remote components, therefore you need to install the cURL command line tool:

+    :command:`sudo apt-get install curl`

 Package Build Tools
 ===================

-TODO: Skipped for now,.KMalhas has the knowledge.
+TODO: Skipped for now, KMQ has the knowledge.

 PHPUnit
 =======